 10. The import wizard will prompt you to place the certificate into the single store.
 Leave Intermediate Certification Authorities as the certificate store.
 If you have a PKCS7 file with several certificates in it, you can choose ‘Automatically select the certificate store based on the type of certificate’, and MMC will place the certificates from the file to the corresponding stores.
 Once any is selected, click Next:

 11. To complete the wizard, click Finish.
 The certificate is successfully imported:

 To import the root certificate, right-click on the Trusted Root Certification Authorities store > All Tasks > Import.
 Then follow the steps 8-11 to complete the Certificate Import Wizard for a root certificate:

-Note: as a rule, COMODO root certificates are already included in the trusted stores of Windows servers.
+Note: as a rule, Comodo (now Sectigo CA) root certificates are already included in the trusted stores of Windows servers.
 Import of root certificates using MMC is needed only if the trusted root certificate was not included to the console initially or was deleted intentionally.